Cody Bellinger Player Props: Cubs vs. Athletics

-The Chicago Cubs and Cody Bellinger, who went 5-for-5 with a double last time in action, battle Ken Waldichuk and the Oakland Athletics at Oakland-Alameda County Coliseum, Tuesday at 9:40 PM ET.
+Cody Bellinger -- 1-for-5 with an RBI in his most recent game -- will be in action for the Chicago Cubs against the Oakland Athletics, with Mason Miller on the mound, on April 19 at 3:37 PM ET.

-In his last game, he reached base in all five of his plate appearances (5-for-5 with a double) against the Athletics.
+In his previous game he had a one-hit performance (1-for-5) against the Athletics.

 Cody Bellinger Game Info & Props vs. the Athletics